pglezen/cl-traffic-vis/readme.md

    next day.
 The Cloverleaf command used to fetch these counts is `hcimsiutil`.

-2. The `hcimsiutil` must be run for each node.
+2. The `hcimsiutil` is run for each node.
 The output is semi-structured text that must be parsed to extract the desired counts.
 The maintenance script pipes the output through an `awk` script that parses the `hcimsiutil` output and emits a single record with a timestamp, node name, and the daily